philbudne/xxl/doc/classes.md

 #### `values (this)`

-    return Iterable for values
+    return Iterable for Dict values

 ### Unary operators

 #### `! (x)`

-    Object unary ! operator; returns `true` if `x` is "falsey" (false, null, or zero)
+    Object unary logical "not" operator; returns `true` if `x` is "falsey" (false, null, or zero)

 ### Binary operators